slotThe/slotThe.github.io/posts/atreus-review.md

-holding down a layer key with one thumb, pressing `3`, releasing the layer key, tapping Shift with the same thumb, pressing the layer key, …
+holding down a layer key with one thumb, pressing `3`, releasing the layer key, tapping Space with the same thumb, pressing the layer key, …
 Quite the chore!
-Much better to have Shift and the layer key on opposite hands, and set up a fall-through for space on the respective layer (i.e., so that one can just hold down the layer key and write `3 + 3` "in one go").
+Much better to have Space and the layer key on opposite hands, and set up a fall-through for it on the respective layer (i.e., so that one can just hold down the layer key and write `3 + 3` "in one go").
 This situation gets exacerbated when writing LaTeX (which I do [quite a lot][My PhD Research Workflow]).